etereo-io/vite-react-ts-scaffolding/docs/rules/frontend/development-patterns.instruction.md

 ## Entity-Service-Hook-Mock Pattern

-Complete data flow from API to component with full testing support.
+Follow this workflow step by step to build from API/domain to component with full testing support.

 ### 1. Entity Types (Data Structures)